msandstrom/msandstrom.github.io/index.md

 - Canary

 #### Recreate
-Current version of the software is terminated.
-When that is done the new version is started.
+With this deployment approach, the current version of the software is terminated.
+After that the new version is started.

 ##### Pros
+* Easy
 ##### Cons
+* Long Downtime

 #### Rolling